Transact-sql

 Transact-SQL (T-SQL) is a powerful, procedural extension of standard SQL, specifically designed for use with Microsoft SQL Server.
 It builds upon the core SQL language by adding features like variables, control flow statements (IF, WHILE, etc.), and functions that enable developers to write more complex and reusable database operations.
 Unlike standard SQL, which primarily focuses on declarative queries, T-SQL allows for procedural logic within a single statement.
 This means you can combine data retrieval, manipulation, and control flow within a single T-SQL statement, making it highly efficient for tasks like complex data transformations or business logic integration.
 T-SQL is essential for building stored procedures, triggers, and user-defined functions, which are crucial for maintaining database integrity and automating tasks.
 For example, a stored procedure can encapsulate a series of SQL statements to perform a specific business function, making the code reusable and easier to manage.

-Why transact-sql is important
+Why Transact-sql is important

 T-SQL is crucial for developers working with SQL Server databases because it allows for the creation of complex, reusable database operations.
 This leads to more efficient and maintainable code, especially when dealing with large datasets and intricate business logic.
 Its procedural nature enables automation and control over database interactions.

-Example Usage
+Transact-sql Example Usage

 Common Mistakes